ylochman/acd/README.md

 # ACD: Fast and Robust Rotation Averaging with Anisotropic Coordinate Descent

-Julia code for the paper [Fast and Robust Rotation Averaging with Anisotropic Coordinate Descent](https://ylochman.github.io/acd) that proposes a fast solver for [anisotropic rotation averaging](https://ylochman.github.io/anisotropic-ra) where the uncertainties of optimized two-view relative rotations are incorporatess into the optimization of absolute rotations.
+Julia code for the paper [Fast and Robust Rotation Averaging with Anisotropic Coordinate Descent](https://ylochman.github.io/acd) that proposes a fast solver for [anisotropic rotation averaging](https://ylochman.github.io/anisotropic-ra) where the uncertainties of optimized two-view relative rotations are incorporated into the optimization of absolute rotations.

 A C++ implementation with python bindings will be released soon.